 This current extension simply maintains funding for highway and transit investments at current levels.
 The fact is investment levels need to be increased.
 Current investment by all levels of government – federal state and local – is $91.1 billion annually.
 The Department of Transportation’s Conditions and Performance report estimates that $101 billion, plus increases for inflation, would be needed annually over the next 20 years from all levels of government just to maintain the highway system in its current state.
 The same report estimates that $170.1 billion would be required to improve conditions.
 For transit, this report estimates that to maintain a state of good repair, an annual investment of $18 billion is necessary; however, the current investment level is $16.1 billion.

 Hardhats for Highways Message:

-- Multiyear Authorization: At the expiration of MAP-21, a long-term transportation reauthorization measure needs to be in place.
+Multiyear Authorization: At the expiration of the current extension of MAP-21, a long-term transportation reauthorization measure needs to be in place.
 States need to know that they will have the revenue needed to continue the highway, bridge and transit construction that they have planned.
 Congress must return to long-term transportation authorizations (five- or six-years are typical and necessary).
-This multiyear certainty will allow state departments of transportation the ability to make long-term transportation plans and give contractors the confidence to hire additional workers and buy equipment.
+This multiyear certainty will allow state departments of transportation the ability to make long-term transportation plans and give contractors the confidence to hire additional workers and buy equipment